tenev89/Teodor.bg/README.md

 # Test cases

-Welcome to the test cases repository for the website www.teodor.bg !
-All test cases are located in ''Issues''
+Welcome to the test cases repository for the website www.teodor.bg ! `#0969DA`All test cases are located in ''Issues''

 ## About